-Australia Day will be held this week: a time for Aussies to, once again, reflect on the country’s achievements.
+Australia Day is held each January: a time for Aussies to, once again, reflect on the country’s achievements.

-However, one important milestone in the field of transportation recently slipped by unnoticed in our home city of Newcastle, New South Wales.
+However, at about the same time, an important milestone in the field of Aussie transportation usually slips by unnoticed in our home city of Newcastle, New South Wales.

-It’s now 185 years since the railway came to Australia – not far from where we’re now standing.
+It’s headed for 190 years since the railway came to Australia – not far from where we’re now standing.

 On December 10, 1831, the Australian Agricultural Company officially opened the continent’s first rail line on high ground overlooking the fledgling British settlement that is now the bustling eastern sea port of Newcastle.